LANGUAGE

 Those upright lines? those curves, angles, dots?

-No, those are not the words,
+No, those are not the words;

 The substantial words are in the ground and sea,

-They are in the air, they are in you;
+They are in the air, they are in you,

 Earth, suns, moons, the rude visage of animals and trees—all these are words,

-Air, soil, water, fire—those are words,
+Air, soil, water, fire—those are words.

-I myself am a word with them,
+I myself am a word with them—

-(My name is nothing to them,
+But my name is nothing to them,

-Though it were told in the three thousand languages, what would air, soil, water, fire, know of my name?)
+Though it were told in the three thousand languages,

-I say the great grammar and the great dictionary of the future must embody the earth—
+I say the great grammar and the great dictionary of the future must embody the earth,

 They are calm, subtle, untransmissible by print,